SeedProd Logo

 Step 1: Download and Install SeedProd

-SeedProd landing page plugin to password protect wordpress site while under development
+password protect WordPress while under development with SeedProd

 The plugin comes with a library of fully customizable pre-built layouts that you can use right away, such as: